Chapter 5

 Allow us to delve into Google Disconnected Cloud Hosted (referred to as GDCH).
 As previously outlined, GDCH is a component of our sovereign portfolio, accessible from TIER IV datacenters situated in Luxembourg.
 What security protocols safeguard this platform?
 And what services does it offer?
 Proximus and Luxconnect have formed a Joint Venture called ‘Clarence,’ combining ‘Clarity’ and ‘Transparency,’ to host the sovereign cloud in a disconnected mode.

-Take the test and find out which cloud strategy best suits your business
+Which cloud strategy best suits your business?

 Physical isolation and encryption